AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-Today, packaging that comes into contact with food must be produced in accordance with good manufacturing practice (GMP) under Regulation 2023/2006.
+Today, packaging that comes into contact with food must be produced in accordance with good manufacturing practice under Regulation 2023/2006.
 This requires setting up effective quality assurance systems, including documentation on specifications and manufacturing processes that must be presented to competent authorities on request.
 Packaging must also comply with Regulation 1935/2004 on food contact materials (see Food contact materials explained).

-• an additional administrative burden on suppliers of packaged food, including exporters in non-EU countries who have to produce and pass down the supply chain technical documentation that includes new sustainability information and a conformity declaration (European Commission 2022)
+• an additional administrative burden on suppliers of packaged food, including exporters in non-EU countries, who have to produce and pass down the supply chain technical documentation that includes new sustainability information and a conformity declaration (European Commission 2022)

 • significant challenges for manufacturers of recycled plastic in non-EU countries to meet EU standards regarding collection of plastics and emissions into the environment (Politico 2024)